 Mavic 2 Series: The Mavic 2 Series is considered one of the top professional roof inspection drones on the market.
 It is known for its GPS-powered flight accuracy, foldable design, and one of the best camera lenses for mastering roof inspections.
 This line includes Mavic 2 Pro, Mavic 2 Enterprise, and Mavic 2 Zoom.

 Phantom 4: One reviewer called the Phantom 4 “phenomenal for aerial photography.”
 For roof inspectors, the drone is appealing for its proven reliability, stability, nearly half-hour flying time and shake-free footage from its 4k camera, which is useful for property owners who wish to view the results of the inspection.
 It’s also affordable.
 The version 2 is recommended.

 If you suspect roof damage, or are in need of a routine maintenance check, ask your roofing contractor if they perform drone roof inspections.
-Using a drone to conduct modern roof inspections like those provided by DJI combined with IMGING technology is a great way for property owners who rely on accurate, thorough, and fair inspections to protect their building assets.
+Using a drone to conduct modern roof inspections like those provided by DJI drones and IMGING technology is a great way for property owners who rely on accurate, thorough, and fair inspections to protect their building assets.